 As the highest governance body within the Group, the Board undertakes the ultimate accountability for the integration of sustainability in the Group, including sustainability-related strategy and performance.
-The sustainability principles developed by the Board are:
+The Group is committed to promoting sustainability and continuously integrates it into its working environment, business processes and strategy making process.
+The Group remains committed to meeting its various stakeholders' interests while achieving its strategic objectives by upholding its accountability and transparency in its sustainability performance based on the following principles instilled by the Board:

-- To observe and comply with all relevant legislation, regulations, recommended trade practice and code of practice applicable and relevant to the Group; - To consider sustainability matters and integrate these considerations into the Group's business operations and when making and implementing business strategies;

-- To manage sustainability matters in structured and systematic manner, whereby sustainability matters are embedded throughout the Group and to be documented, continuously assessed and managed with reporting to the Board on scheduled interval or as and when the materiality of the sustainability matters requires such reporting; - To continuously promote, train and communicate with all employees, suppliers, business partners and other relevant stakeholders to ensure that they are aware of, and are committed to, implementing and measuring sustainability activities as part of the Group's or their strategy, taking into consideration economic, environment, social and governance aspects; - To continuously engage and communicate with all relevant stakeholders for the identification, assessment and management of material sustainable issues; and - To strive to improve the Group's sustainability performance over times.
+- To observe and comply with all relevant legislation, regulations, recommended trade practice and code of practice applicable and relevant to the Group; - To consider sustainability matters and integrate these considerations into the Group's business operations and when making and implementing business strategies; - To manage sustainability matters in structured and systematic manner, whereby sustainability matters are embedded throughout the Group and to be documented, continuously assessed and managed with reporting to the Board on scheduled interval or as and when the materiality of the sustainability matters requires such reporting; - To continuously promote, train and communicate with all employees, suppliers, business partners and other relevant stakeholders to ensure that they are aware of, and are committed to, implementing and measuring sustainability activities as part of the Group's or their strategy, taking into consideration economic, environment, social and governance aspects; - To continuously engage and communicate with all relevant stakeholders for the identification, assessment and management of material sustainable issues; and - To strive to improve the Group's sustainability performance over times.